FunctionalUrology/SpheroScan/README.md

 ***

-- SpheroScan Plot Gallery <br> SpheroScan offers following type of plots and example plots are availaible [here](https://github.com/FunctionalUrology/SpheroScan/tree/main/plot-gallery).
+- SpheroScan Plot Gallery <br> <br> SpheroScan provides the following types of plots and example plots can be viewed [here](https://github.com/FunctionalUrology/SpheroScan/tree/main/plot-gallery).
   - **Bar Plot with significance level**: A bar plot with significance level is a visual representation of data where the level of significance is indicated by stars.
 Three stars (***) indicate a p-value of less than 0.001, while "ns" represents a p-value of 0.05 or greater.
 The less stars, the lower the significance level. <br>

   - **Bubble Plot**: A bubble plot is a type of scatter plot where the size of the bubbles represents the mean spheroid area for a certain group.
 The Y-axis displays the relative area or contraction of the spheroid, calculated with respect to a baseline group. <br>

-  - **Treemap** <br>
+  - **Treemap** A treemap is a method of displaying hierarchical data in which nested rectangles are used to represent different groups.
+The outer rectangles represent the top-level groups, while the inner rectangles represent sub-groups.
+The size and color of each rectangle in the treemap indicate the mean spheroid areas or intensity of the corresponding group.  <br>

   - **Line Plot** <br>
   - **Bar Plot** <br>